-Sixteen women (38.1%) with elevated blood leads had non-work exposures: four from a gunshot wound, three from firearms, two presumed from drinking water, one from home remodeling, one from food (e.g. spice), one from leather tooling, one from making stained glass, one from lead dust from a home boiler explosion, one from non-firearm hobby, and one from take home exposure.
+Eight women (25.8%) with elevated blood leads had non-work exposures: two from firearms, two from refugee screening, one from a gunshot wound, one from food (e.g., spice), one from paint, and one from take home exposure.

-The source of exposure was unknown for fifty-eight of the 100 women.
+The source of exposure was unknown for nineteen of the fifty women.